leaningtech/labs/sites/browserpod/src/content/docs/15-more/01-FAQ.md

 ## Do native binaries work?

-Not directly.
-Use Wasm-compatible alternatives or `package.json` overrides when available.
+Prebuilt native binaries from npm packages don't run directly. use Wasm-compatible alternatives or `package.json` overrides when available (see the [native npm dependencies guide](/docs/guides/Working-around-native-npm-dependencies)).
+If you're building your own program with rust rather than depending on a prebuilt package, you can compile it directly to BrowserPod's Wasm target instead; see [Installing the Rust toolchain](/docs/guides/installing-rust-toolchain).

 ## Which browsers are supported?